 Not necessarily – although the season is coming to an distressful end, Whitney’s sophomore album Forever Turned Around just laid out the perfect soundtrack to help us smoothly transition out of summer.

-As sad as that transition sounds, Forever Turned Around is as sonically comforting as a this normally bittersweet time of year can possibly get.
+As sad as that transition sounds, Forever Turned Around is as sonically comforting as this normally bittersweet time of year can possibly get.
 The album is Whitney’s first since their 2016 debut Light Upon the Lake, and it only further solidifies their role as a bridge between the worlds of folk and indie rock.
 In addition to frontmen Julien Ehrlich and Max Kakacek’s respectively agreeable percussion and acoustic guitar, the album is filled with a assuaging violins, an army of jovial brass instruments, and the tender twang of a homey pedal steel guitar.
 Led by Ehrlich’s very singular, impudent voice, the ensemble of warm textures employed within Forever Turned Around amounts to nothing short of soothing, upbeat bliss.

 Lyrically speaking, Forever Turned Around doesn’t focus on the end, but instead focuses on the ups and downs that contributed to Ehrlich and Kakacek’s dynamic narrative.
 It bares the scars of burdensome relationships, yet takes a peaceful, reflective assessment on their emotional expeditions to fairly balance melancholy with maturation.